 Routinely offered as part of a separation agreement, a severance package generally includes final compensation for an employee at the end of the employment relationship.
 In exchange for receiving the financial compensation and benefits of a severance package, employees may need to waive certain rights or agree to certain restrictive covenants.
+This could include an agreement to not sue for employment discrimination.
 In order to ensure a fair bargain, it is necessary for employees to negotiate severance packages with precaution and precision.

 The Law Office of Patrick K. Elliott located in Tampa, Florida, can help you negotiate negotiate favorable severance packages.
-The firm will work diligently to protect their rights, regardless of which industry you’re in or the size if your employer.
+The firm will work diligently to protect their rights regardless of how large your employer is.
 If you need help negotiating a severance package with your employer, please feel free to contact Employment and Consumer Lawyer Patrick K. Elliott at your earliest convenience.

 Employers will generally offer a severance package in connection with a separation agreement.
 This is a calculated benefit offered in exchange for certain employee concessions, including:

-• Non-Competition: The employee may be prohibited from working with companies that compete directly with their former employer;
+• Your Severance Clause Might Include a Non-Compete: The employee may be prohibited from working with companies that compete directly with their former employer;

-• Non-Disclosure: The employee may be prohibited from disclosing the employer’s confidential information or trade secrets;
+• The Non-Disclosure: The employee may be prohibited from disclosing the employer’s confidential information or trade secrets;

-• Non-Solicitation of Clients: The employee may be prohibited from retaining their former clients at their new job;
+• Prohibition of Solicitation of Clients: The employee may be prohibited from retaining their former clients at their new job;

 • Non-Solicitation of Employees: The employee may be prohibited from hiring their former colleagues at their new job; and